Not Getting Paid for Hours Worked Laws: Everything You Need to Know

 - Some industries have different overtime rules depending on the position.
 This includes hospitals, police officers, and firefighters.

 If you need help learning more about the laws associated with not getting paid for work, and your rights and responsibilities as an employer or employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.